-Make Yourself Memorable – Five Questions You Should Ask at Your Interview
+5 Questions You Should Ask At Your Interview

 Most of us get a bit nervous when being interviewed, especially if we really want the job we’re interviewing for.
 After racking our brains for the best answer to difficult questions such as “What is your greatest weakness?” and “What do you hope to gain from a position with Biopharma Company X?” (money, duh), we may find ourselves dumbstruck.
 Then comes that inevitable, terrifying pause when the interviewer says, “Are there any questions you would like to ask me?”

-Many job seekers blurt out “no,” thank the interviewer for his or her time and make a hasty exit.
+Many job seekers blurt out “no,” thank the interviewer for his or her time, and make a hasty exit.
 If there is more than one candidate up for the position, you cannot afford to do this.
-Asking your own thoughtful, informed questions at the end of the interview is a powerful tool you can use to make yourself memorable.
+Asking your own thoughtful, informed questions at the end of the interview is a powerful strategy you can use to make yourself memorable.

 If you wish to be remembered favorably, avoid questions pertaining to topics already discussed (as though you have not been listening) or questions with answers that can be found through a quick Google search (as though you have not done your homework).
 Instead, ask questions that prove you’ve spent time learning about the organization.
 Here are five, customizable for just about any position, to get you started.